How do I know when my Annual Care Plan is due?

-Clare Medical Centre currently has access to the Pfizer and Astra Zeneca vaccines.
-(The Astra Zeneca will eventually be phased out).
+Clare Medical Centre currently has access to the Pfizer vaccines.
 If you are eligible for this vaccine under the Government COVID19 Vaccination Roll Out Program, please call reception to book the next available booking.

 If you have any questions or concerns, please book in to see a GP prior to your vaccination to discuss.

-Please note that the Clare Hospital, and chemists also offer COVID vaccinations.
+Please note that the Clare Hospital, and pharmacies also offer COVID vaccinations.